Updated: Jan 18

 Abi Latham currently resides in Glasgow, Scotland. she grew up with a lot of anxiety and depression that made it difficult for her to continue with her education and build a career in life.
 She worked in a lot of dead-end jobs and after a particularly bad experience at work, she decided to quit and walk the Camino de Santiago, a 560-mile trail across Spain.
 This walk helped her gain her confidence back and heal from her past to pursue her dreams full force.

 After walking the Camino, Abi finally realized her passion of becoming self-employed and has since written two e-books of short stories on Amazon.
 Her art website can be viewed at: http://www.abilathamdesigns.com.
+You can also read her newest pet blog at http://www.catcarechecklist.com.
 To keep herself focused and on track, she has written a list of her goals and dreams and is refusing to let anything or anyone hold her back.

 This story first touched our hearts on July 21, 2019.